 My clients were a couple who bought a new home in the location they wanted.
 They knew the whole house needed remodeling.
 Their blended family includes six adult children.
-They wanted to achieve a large addition for a dining room and to enlarge the kitchen, and possibly enlarge the master suite above the kitchen.
-Very shortly after they bought the home, they called me to help them design their whole-house remodeling project with major additions.
+They wanted to achieve a large addition for a dining room, enlarge the kitchen, and possibly enlarge the master suite above the kitchen.
+Shortly after they bought the home, they called me to design their whole-house remodeling project with major additions.

 Homeowners’ Wish List:

 - A smart home, controlled by phones and pads